Strategically blending living, learning, athletics and recreation

 The type and amount of student life space being developed has been designed to address both existing space needs as well as the requirements expected with increased enrollment in the future.
 It includes flexibly designed space for student organizations distributed throughout multiple buildings, space for student government, a campus store, meeting rooms and a conference center ballroom.
 The opportunity to add large amounts of multi-use student organization and activity space is an exciting time for UC Merced.
-In 2017, undergraduate students, graduate students, faculty and staff will be invited to help develop a process for managing the use of UC Merced's physical facilities in a way that furthers student success and the University's teaching, research and public service mission.
+Undergraduate students, graduate students, faculty and staff will be invited to help develop a process for managing the use of UC Merced's physical facilities in a way that furthers student success and the University's teaching, research and public service mission.

 In the spirit of the Central Valley’s architectural character, the 600-seat dining facility, shown above, reinterprets the traditional “industrial shed,” utilizing simple materials and a long-span steel structural system to create an expansive interior dining space with strong connections to the rest of the campus.
 The lakeside window wall of the dining facility engages the surrounding natural environment by opening to Little Lake and will serve as an iconic and inviting addition to the campus.
 At night, the glow from the façade illuminates as a featured student life element within the larger campus.

 Recreation and Athletics